Popular keywords

 Although there are no definitive answers, there are still several types of dreams, themes, and different factors that cause these dreams to occur.
 Read down further to explore the fascinating space of ‘dreaming.’

-Dreams are the images, ideas, emotions, and sensations that usually occur involuntarily in mind during certain stages of sleep.
+Dreams are images, ideas, emotions, and sensations that usually occur involuntarily in mind during certain stages of sleep.
 They may seem confusing or perfectly rational, entertaining, fun, romantic, disturbing, frightening, and sometimes bizarre.

 Dreaming is still a mystery of human cognition, the neurophysiological correlates of dreaming are still unclear, and many questions remain unresolved because there are no proper ways to investigate the dreaming brain.